brandur/sorg/content/drafts/mongodb.md

 ### Scalability (#scalability)

-By using sharding, MongoDB allows a large data set to be spread across many different compute nodes.
-This by extension distributes the workloads on that data across those nodes as well, resulting in reduced stress on any one machine's resources.
+Okay, this sounds dubious as an anti-feature, but hear me out.

 > _I suppose it is tempting, if the only tool you have is a hammer, to treat
 > everything as if it were a nail._
 >
 > &mdash; Abraham Maslow, 1966

+By using sharding, MongoDB allows a large data set to be spread across many different compute nodes.
+This by extension distributes the workloads on that data across those nodes as well, resulting in reduced stress on any one machine's resources.

 While a great idea in theory, I've already shown above how sharding can be disadvantageous when it comes to ensuring consistency.
 Also, it's vastly more